The Concordia College Athletic Hall of Fame recognizes those

 The 2006 INDUCTEES - Click For Full Details

 “Yogi” Anderson was a a four-year starter at catcher who earned All-Conference honors and was selected as the MIAC Most Valuable Player after his senior season in 1985.

 Ekberg was a key member of the 1982 AIAW Division III National Championship Basketball Team and earned All-America honors in 1981 and 1982.

 Mutschelknaus is the school record holder in the 5,000- and 10,000-meter and the indoor 3,000-meter and 2-mile distances.

 He was MIAC All-Conference his junior and senior seasons and, following his senior season in 1973, he was selected the MIAC Most Valuable Player.

 Robert J. Nick ’65 - Football

 Nick was assistant football coach and Physical Education faculty member for 41 years.
-He quarterbacked the 1964 NAIA Co-National Championship football team and was the captain of the 1964-65 basketball team.
+He quarterbacked the 1964 NAIA Co-National Championship football team, was the MIAC MVP in 1964 and was the captain of the 1964-65 basketball team.

 Aaron Banks '96 - Track & Field

 From 1994 to 1996 Banks was a national runner-up four times and a NCAA Division III national champion three times, winning the 1995 and 1996 indoor shot put titles and the 1995 outdoor discus championship.